Allison (1795 ship): Whaling voyages

-Slaving voyages
+Voyages transporting enslaved people

-1st slave trading voyage (1799–1800): Captain Jesse Topping acquired a letter of marque on 10 July 1799.
+1st voyage transporting enslaved people (1799–1800): Captain Jesse Topping acquired a letter of marque on 10 July 1799.
 He sailed from Liverpool on 26 August, bound for West Central Africa and St. Helena.
+In 1799, 156 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 134 of these vessels sailed from Liverpool.

-Allison arrived in the West Indies n 14 July 1800, landing slaves at Martinique, but primarily at Kingston, Jamaica.
+Allison arrived in the West Indies on 14 July 1800, landing slaves at Martinique, but primarily at Kingston, Jamaica.
 In all she landed 375 slaves.
 She left Kingston on 10 October and arrived back at Liverpool on 23 December.
 She had left with a crew of 47 men and suffered 10 crew deaths on the voyage.